cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 One way is to support a mechanism to migrate the old data to the new data structures.
 This would require additional logic for the migration process that would need to be run before ingesting data from an upgraded full node that contains the new data structures.
 But this approach might also cause some issues, for example, if the new data structure has a new field that there's no corresponding value in the "old" data structure, probably the value would need to be set to `[null]` but this can have unintended consequences.
+It's important to ensure that in the future if this solution is largely adopted and used, then a change request that affects the schema as outlined above should also contain the details needs to ensure how
+PostgreSQL should handle this change.

 Another potential solution for this scenario is to find a way in the database that can support "versioning" of data structures.
 For example, let's assume there's a `Block` structure, let's call it `v1`.
 If in the future there's a need to modify this structure that is not compatible with the